 One of the most well-known Brazilian street foods is acarajé, which are fried balls of shrimp, black-eyed peas, and onions.
-Fried rice balls (bolinhas de arroz are similar to hush puppies made with rice instead of corn meal.
+Fried rice balls (bolinhas de arroz are similar to hush puppies made with rice instead of cornmeal.
 And be sure to try empadinhas de palmito, which are small empanadas with a hearts of palm filling.
 Coxinha and Risoles are chicken and cheese croquettes while Kibe is beef croquettes.
-Pastel Frito de Frango is also a popular street food.
+Pastel Frito de Frango is also popular street food.

 02 of 04

 Feijoada is probably the most famous and traditional of all Brazilian main courses.
 It's a black bean stew with smoked meats that takes a full day to prepare, so it's meant to enjoy over the weekend with friends.
 Not surprisingly there are also many delicious seafood dishes in Brazil.
 Vatapá is a delicious shrimp dish with a rich cashew peanut sauce.
 Moqueca de peixe is a coconut fish stew that is easy to make and amazingly tasty.
 Cururu de camarao is a shrimp and okra gumbo, which can be made with frozen shrimp for a quick weeknight supper.
 You can also try Brazilian-style pizza and Churrasco, which is Brazilian barbecue.